Conference Speakers

 Isaac Cohen

-Isaac Cohen is Assistant Professor of Landscape Architecture in the School of Architecture, Planning and Landscape Architecture at Auburn University.
+Isaac Cohen is an Assistant Professor of Landscape Architecture in the School of Architecture, Planning and Landscape Architecture at Auburn University.
 He has two decades of experience working on all aspects of park and urban public space issues.
 He has spent this time working with communities around the country on the design of varied public spaces, advocacy and fundraising to build parks, and on engagement and research into critical issues impacting the use of public space.
 Most recently he was an Associate at Studio Outside Landscape Architecture in Dallas, TX where his projects ranging from built works to city scale planning and equitable development planning.
 His work has been awarded, published, and exhibited nationally and internationally.

 Cohen’s design research addresses the connection between the contemporary practice of landscape architecture and the myriad uses — social, cultural, economic, and ecological — of public space.
 Demonstrating this commitment, he was recently recognized with an American Society of Landscape Architecture Honor Award for Research for his project Race and the Control of Public Parks with buildingcommunityWORKSHOP.
 This work asks challenging questions of the term public and for whom, when, and why we build parks and public spaces.